Lagree for Beginners

 What to Wear and Bring

-• Form-fitting workout clothes (leggings, fitted top)
+• Form-fitting workout clothes (leggings, fitted top or tank)

-• Water bottle
+• Water bottle for hydration throughout the class

 What to Expect During Class